h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 * the timestamp of the N-th frame

 #### **Timestamps in processing.**
- We observed that the timestamp retrieved by previously mentioned ZED API ignores the communication time resulting in the value of timestamps earlier (smaller) than the real frame time.
+ We observed that the timestamp retrieved by the ZED API above ignores the communication latency, which leads to that the value of timestamps are earlier (smaller) than the real frame time.

-To fix this issue, we compensate the timestamp of each frame by adding a positive constant of (addressed in the script [zed.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/zed.py) ):
+To fix this issue, we compensate the timestamp of each frame, addressed via the function in [src/utils/zed.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/zed.py),  by adding a positive constant of

 ```
-T(1stframe) = T(startrecording) + 1/FPS * 1e9
+T(1stframe) = T(start_recording) + 1/FPS * 1e9
 ```
-T(startrecording) is the timestamp of start recording, and T(1stframe) is the timestamp of the real 1st frame.
+where T(start_recording) is the timestamp of recording start, and T(1st_frame) is the timestamp of the real first frame.
-This is equivalent to set the timestamp of 1st frame to the timestamp of start recording plus the theoretical frame time (1/FPS), and keep the offset between every two consecutive frames unchanged.
+This is equivalent to set the timestamp of 1st frame to the timestamp of start recording plus the theoretical frame time (1/FPS), and keep the offset between every two consecutive frames unchanged. `* 1e9` converts the time offset to nanoseconds.
 <br>
-We also notice that the last timestamp in the raw timestamp file doesn't correspond to any decoded frame image, in other words, the total amount of frames is one less than the total amount of timestamps.
+We also noticed that the last timestamp in the raw timestamp file doesn't correspond to any decoded frame image, in other words, the total amount of frames is one less than the total amount of timestamps.
 Therefore, the last timestamp is ignored and not saved in the processed timestamp file.
 <br>
 After processing, the calibrated timestamps will be saved into a separate file `/data/{take_id}/processed/{stream_id}.csv`.

-### &#x2022; Event
+### Event
 #### **Timestamps in recording.**
-Event raw data can be exported into two alternative formats: **event streams (xypt) and event frames (RGB images)**.
-Each has a slightly different timestamp result, but they are essentially based on the same timestamps.
+The raw recoded event date can be exported into two alternative formats, including **event streams (xypt)** and **event frames (RGB images)**.
+Each has a slightly different timestamping result, but they are essentially based on the same timestamps.
 <br>

-The Event raw data file timestamps each [Contrast Detector (CD) event](https://docs.prophesee.ai/stable/concepts.html#event-generation) with an offset, in microseconds, to the timepoint of recording started.
-Unfortunately, the raw file only includes the timestamp of recording started in seconds, so we manually took one in UNIX nanoseconds in The recording script [`/src/utils/event.py`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/event.py) and attached it in the name of the raw data file, e.g., `event_1662023682456716448.raw`, where the 19-digit number is the timestamp of recording started.
+The raw data timestamps each [Contrast Detector (CD) event](https://docs.prophesee.ai/stable/concepts.html#event-generation) with a releative offset, in microseconds, to the timepoint of recording start.
+Unfortunately, the raw file only includes the timestamp of recording start in seconds, so we manually convert it into the UNIX nanosecond in [`/src/utils/event.py`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/event.py), and attach it to the name of the raw data file, e.g.`event_1662023682456716448.raw`, where the 19-digit number is the timestamp of the recording start.
 <br>

-For xypt format, the timestamp of each event is calculated by adding its time offset (t) to the timestamp of recording started (initial timestamp).
+For the xypt stream, the timestamp of each event is calculated by adding its time offset to the timestamp of recording start(initial timestamp).
 Note that the time offset in xypt is in microseconds, so it has to be converted to nanoseconds first before adding.

 #### **Timestamps in processing.**
 The calculated timestamps are stored directly with the decoded event streams in the file `/data/{take_id}/processed/event_xypt.csv`.